 The Mysore Palace

-At a distance of 2.7 kilometers from the wax museum is the famous Mysore Palace.
+The famous Mysore Palace is 2.7 kilometres from the wax museum.
 The official residence of the Wadiyar dynasty, the Mysore Palace is the perfect icon of magnificence and grandeur.
-The Palace faces the Chamundi Hills in the east and is situated in the center of Mysore.
+The Palace faces the Chamundi Hills in the east and is situated in the centre of Mysore.

-The brilliance in craftsmanship and the magnificent architecture makes this palace truly a masterpiece.
-It is one of the biggest palaces in India and over 2.5 million tourists visit this palace every year.
+The brilliance in craftsmanship and the magnificent architecture make this palace truly a masterpiece.
+It is one of the biggest palaces in India, and over 2.5 million tourists visit it every year.

-The best time to visit the Mysore palace is during the festival of Dasara when the palace gets illuminated by 98000 light bulbs.
+The best time to visit the Mysore palace is during the festival of Dasara, when the palace is illuminated by 98,000 light bulbs.
 It is one of the most spectacular sights that you will never ever forget in your life.